jiachenlei/egomotion/README.md

 - [ ] Release codes of our latest work on egocentric video understading

 ### Environment requirements
-in addition to "wandb", we use same environment as videoMAE and ego4d oscc baseline.
+in addition to "wandb", we use same environment as [VideoMAE](https://github.com/MCG-NJU/VideoMAE) and [ego4d oscc i3d-resnet50 baseline](https://github.com/EGO4D/hands-and-objects/tree/main/state-change-localization-classification/i3d-resnet50).
 Please refer to the repos for more information

 ### Usage